Introduction to cannabinoids

 There are three main types of cannabinoids:

-Type of Cannabinoid Description
+Type of cannabinoid | Description |

-Phytocannabinoids
+Phytocannabinoids |

 These are found in the cannabis plant and a handful of other plants.
 Cannabis represents the most abundant and diverse source of phytocannabinoids, or plant cannabinoids on the planet.
 More than 150 different cannabinoids are found in the cannabis plant.
+However, the cannabis plant doesn’t directly produce cannabinoids.
+Rather, it produces cannabinoid acids, like THCA and CBDA, that must be activated to become the cannabinoids consumers know and love, like THC and CBD. |

-Endocannabinoids
+Endocannabinoids |

+These are produced by different organs and tissues in the body and have a similar structure to cannabinoids found in cannabis.
 The body can synthesize endocannabinoids to help regulate processes as diverse as pain, memory, mood, immunity, sleep, and responses to stress.
-The two main endocannabinoids are anandamide (AEA) and 2-AG (2-arachidonoylglycerol).
+The two main endocannabinoids are anandamide (AEA) and 2-AG (2-arachidonoylglycerol). |

-Synthetic cannabinoids
+Synthetic cannabinoids |

+These compounds don’t occur naturally in plants or people but are synthesized using chemical processes.
 There are more than 200 synthetic cannabinoids, nearly all of which are designed to exert powerful effects on the body’s cannabinoid receptors.
-However, the safety of certain synthetic cannabinoids is questionable as they can have detrimental effects on consumers.
+However, the safety of certain synthetic cannabinoids is questionable as they can have detrimental effects on consumers. |

 The most well-known and researched cannabinoids are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).